Death of Elizabeth Shin: Lawsuit

 On January 28, 2002, Shin's family filed a $27.65 million wrongful-death lawsuit against the school and several administrators and employees.
 They accused the school of "breaching its 'promise' to provide an appropriate medical diagnosis and treatment of Shin, as well as reasonable security, emergency services, and level of care".
-The lawsuit alleged that despite numerous warning signs, such as sending emails to faculty members saying that she was depressed and wanted to kill herself, she received minimal attention.
-MIT counseling services sometimes relegated duty to her parents, discharged her with minimal treatment, or failed to take action in response to her emails.
+The lawsuit alleged that despite numerous warning signs, such as sending emails to faculty members saying that she was depressed, engaging in self-harm and wanted to kill herself, she received minimal attention.
+Furthermore, Shin had been diagnosed with adjustment disorder by a mental health counsellor in February 1999, after Shin underwent psychological screening at McLean Hospital following brief hospitalization at Massachusetts General Hospital for overdosing on Tylenol.
+Between 1999 and 2000, MIT counseling services sometimes relegated duty to her parents, discharged her with minimal treatment, or failed to take action in response to her emails.
 Shin's parents say that their daughter's death was the 10th of 12 suicides committed by MIT students since 1990 and was foreseeable by the school's administrators and its Mental Health Services employees.

 As part of its defense, MIT implied that Shin's mental health problems started before she entered MIT, including a possible suicide attempt when Shin missed becoming valedictorian of her graduating class.

 After the incident, MIT announced an upgrade of its student counseling programs, including more staff members and longer hours.
 MIT and campus police officers were cleared of wrongdoing in June 2005, but the case against MIT administrators and mental health employees continued.
 The Shins' lawyer David Deluca commented that the counts against MIT might have been limited by the "immunity that the institution enjoys" as an educational institution.